ZIP Tools

 Remove ZIP Password

-Unlock password-protected ZIP archives with the original password
+Open password-protected ZIP archives when you know the password

 -